andrewpbray/math-141-2016-spring/syllabus.md

 ### Class components

-This course has three components: , Labs, and Exams/Quizzes.
+This course has three components: Problem Sets, Labs, and Exams/Quizzes.
+For details on the first two, see the tabs at the top of the page.

 #### Exams

-We'll have several examinations throughout the semester in order to challenge your understanding and provide me with a sense of where you're at.
+We'll have several examinations and quizzes throughout the semester in order to challenge your understanding and provide us with a sense of where you're at.
 Some will be more traditional pen and paper and others are to be done with the computer using R.

-### Important Dates
+**Midterm I**
+Friday, February 26 2016

+**Midterm II**
+Friday, April 8th (takehome)

+**Final**
+Wednesday, May 10, 2016, 9 AM - noon